Axia-Tech/AXIA-wiki/docs/maintain/axialunar/maintain-guides-how-to-validate-axialunar.md

 - **CPU** - Intel(R) Core(TM) i7-7700K CPU @ 4.20GHz
 - **Storage** - A NVMe solid state drive.
 Should be reasonably sized to deal with blockchain growth.
-  Starting around 80GB - 160GB will be okay for the first six months of AXIACoin, but will need to be re-evaluated every six months.
+  Starting around 80GB - 160GB will be okay for the first six months of AXIA, but will need to be re-evaluated every six months.
 - **Memory** - 64GB.